bereal/AdventOfCode2020/README.md

 Disclaimer: I had no idea about Nim before and this is going to be a subjective first impression.
 I realize, that most of the features that Nim advertises cannot appear in a 50-lines snippet and I think I'll give it another try someday.
-But currently it feels that the authors were pulling all the features they enjoy most and I am failing to see the common idea behind the language and the library, which leaves the eclectic impression of a [Homer Simpson's car](https://static.wikia.nocookie.net/simpsons/images/0/05/TheHomer.png).
+But currently it feels that the authors were pulling all the features they enjoy most and I am failing to see the common idea behind the language and the library, which leaves the eclectic impression of [Homer Simpson's car](https://static.wikia.nocookie.net/simpsons/images/0/05/TheHomer.png).
+And oh God, it's case-insensitive.
+Moreover, it ignores underscores in names, so `snake == camel`, if you see, what I mean.

 ### Day 7: Raku